JacobJ215/Anomaly-Detection-Using-Autoencoders/README.md

 1. **Objective**
    - To assess if a transaction is fraudulent from the given credit card data
-   - Learn from various features of normal transactions to distinguish fraud transactions better
+   - Learn from various features of normal transactions to distinguish fraudulent transactions

 2. **Machine Learning Problem**
    - Develop a machine learning model based on deep auto-encoders to learn distribution and relation between the features of normal transactions